CryUshio/skryu-timeline/README.md

 ### reset

-Abort and rest the timeline.
+Abort and reset the timeline.

 ```
 new Timeline().reset(handler?: Function);